Raúl Jiménez: Senior

-On 6 July 2025, he won the 2025 CONCACAF Gold Cup with Mexico, scoring the equalizing goal in the 27th minute of the final in the 2–1 victory over the United States.
+On 2 July, Jiménez scored the lone goal in the CONCACAF Gold Cup semifinal against Honduras.
+Four days later, Jiménez won the tournament with Mexico, scoring the equalizing goal in the 27th minute of the final in the 2–1 victory over the United States.
 In his celebration, he paid respect to his former Wolverhampton Wanderers teammate Diogo Jota after he died in a car crash on 3 July 2025.

+Jiménez was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.
+On 11 June, Jiménez scored the second goal for Mexico in a 2–0 victory against South Africa in the opening match, marking his first-ever goal at the tournament.
+He later scored in a 2–0 victory over Ecuador in the round of 32, before converting a penalty in a 3–2 defeat against England in the round of 16.

 Style of play

 A forward, Jiménez is known for his physical presence in the penalty area, as well as his ability to hold-up play and his ability in the air, which allows him to head long passes on or bring the ball down and bring others into play.
-Despite his size, however, Jiménez has been described as not just a "traditional number nine," but a "well-rounded player."
+Despite his size, however, Jiménez has been described as not just a "traditional number nine", but a "well-rounded player".
 His playing style has led to comparisons with Zlatan Ibrahimović.
 He is also known for his high penalty conversion rate.